mrsonne/hubit/README.md

 Compatible with __Python 3.7__.

 ## Motivation
 Often an ecosystem of stand-alone tools exists within a company or department.
 These tools may be developped by  different teams using different programming laguages and using different input/output formats.
-Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone (manual!) workflows.
+Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone (manual) workflows.

 By defining input and results data structures shared between your tools `hubit` allows all your Python-wrapable tools to be seamlessly executed asynchronously as a single model.
+Asynchronous execution assures a better utilization of the available CPU resources resulting in improved performance compared to sequential execution.
+In practice this performance improvement compensates the management overhead introduced by `hubit`.

 ## Getting started